MSLNZ/msl-package-manager/docs/developers_guide.rst

       .. image:: _static/pycharm_github_pull_2.png

-2. Make changes to the code ...
+2. Make changes to the code.

 3. When you are happy with the changes that you have made you should Push_ the changes to the `MSL-LoadLib repository`_.

    a) Click on the green, check-mark button in the top-right corner to commit the changes

       .. image:: _static/pycharm_github_commit1.png

    b) Select the file(s) that you want to upload to the `MSL-LoadLib repository`_, add a useful message for the